Carniverous19/helium_analysis_tools/README.md

     02-02 10:29:05 |  702217 | 53     |     9 |     2 |    0 | 0.29 | VVVVVVVVVii

 Column descriptions:
- - **Beacon Time**: This is the time in your local timezone (or the operating systems configured timezone) when the beacon occurred
+ - **Beacon Time**: This is the time in your local timezone (or the operating system's configured timezone) when the beacon occurred
  - **block**: This is the block height for the challenge receipt
  - **blck Δ**: This is the block delta or number of blocks between the beacon at the current row and the previous row (in the future).
-This should average to ~240 blocks but there is no lower or upper limit and randomness means you may see low or high numbers occasionally without it being an bug.
+This should average to ~360 blocks but there is no lower or upper limit and randomness means you may see low or high numbers occasionally without it being an bug.
  - **Valid**: This is the number of valid witnesses the beacon had.
  - **inval**: This is the number of invalid witnesses for RSSI or SNR PoCv10 violations, *not* invalid for being too close.
 There are beacon reward penalties for these.
  - **near**: This is the number of witnesses that are invalid for being too close to the transmitter.
 There are no penalties for these and they are ignored in reward calculations.
  - **RU's**: This is the estimated number of reward units earned for this specific beacon.
  - **witness bar chart**: This is a crude bar chart showing the number of witnesses for the beacon.
 There will be a `V` for each valid witness, an `i` for each invalid witness, and a `c` for each witness that is to near or close to the transmitter.

-### challenges
+### Challenges
 This report gives a summary of recent challenges created by the specified hotspot.
 Challenges are created periodically and transmitted to the challengee over p2p.
-These show up as "challenger" activity in explorer.
+These show up as "challenger" activity in the Helium explorer.
 Hotspots need to create challenges to show they are active and participating in the blockchain to be eligible to receive challenges and participate in PoC.
-Challenges can be created every 240 blocks based on the `poc_challenge_interval` chain variable at the time of this writing.
+Challenges can be created every 360 blocks (based on the `poc_challenge_interval` chain variable).
-Challenges with a challengee or witness receipt (`poc_receipt_v1` transactions) must be submitted every 1,000 blocks based on `poc_v4_target_challenge_age` chain var to be considered active.
+Challenges with a challengee or witness receipt (`poc_receipt_v1` transactions) must be submitted every 1,000 blocks (based on `poc_v4_target_challenge_age` chain variable) to be considered active.
 Again everything in these reports is done over the reference hotspot's internet / p2p communication and has nothing to do with RF performance.
 There are two main reports the default report and the detailed report.

-to run the default `challenges` report run:
+To run a default `challenges` report, run:

     python3 beacon_reports.py -x beacons --address {hotspot address}